Soul Surfer poster

 The inciting incident occurs at 14 minutes when A tiger shark attacks Bethany while she's surfing with Alana's family, severing her left arm.
 The life-threatening attack shatters her identity and dreams..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Bethany makes the active choice to return to the water, paddling out on her surfboard for the first time since the attack, committing to reclaim her surfing life., moving from reaction to action.
+This demonstrates the protagonist's commitment to Bethany makes the active choice to return to the water, paddling out on her surfboard for the first time since the attack, committing to reclaim her surfing life., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Bethany enters her first competition since the attack and is devastated when she fails to advance, realizing that wanting to surf professionally isn't enough—the ocean has changed the rules on her., fundamentally raising what's at risk.
+Significantly, this crucial beat Bethany enters her first competition since the attack and is devastated when she fails to advance, realizing that wanting to surf professionally isn't enough—the ocean has changed the rules on her., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Bethany hits rock bottom emotionally and spiritually, telling her parents she's done with competitive surfing.
-Her dream appears dead, and she must face the death of her former identity., reveals the protagonist at their lowest point.
+Her dream appears dead, and she must face the death of her former identity., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 81% of the runtime.
 Epiphany: Watching a Thai child smile after getting on a surfboard, Bethany realizes surfing isn't about winning—it's about inspiring others.
 She synthesizes competition skills with servant purpose., demonstrating the transformation achieved throughout the journey.